 To find out more about and/or sign up for the Junior Instructional Program, please contact Junior Program Directors: Lee Leksell and Renee Meyers email@example.com

 America’s largest bonspiel for Junior teams is the Elizabeth Busche Memorial Junior Bonspiel in Duluth.
 The bonspiel has separate divisions for “competitive” (highly skilled) and “developing” (mostly teenagers, with a few remarkable younger teams) and “recreational” (adolescent) teams.
 Junior teams from around the world have come to Duluth to participate, because it is a top world event.
 You will not find stronger competition this side of the Junior World Championships.

 For a list of other junior bonspiels in the area, click here.

 In the past, DCC Junior teams have won state, national, and world titles.
 The “winningest” junior curler in history is a product of our development program, as were two of the MVP’s at the US Junior Championships in 2006 and a 2006 Olympic contender.
 The 2007 US National Junior Champions, both Jr. Men and Jr. Women’s, were led by Duluth juniors.
 Our 2012 and 2014 Jr. Women’s team won Junior Nationals.

 DCC provides extensive support for its youth teams.
 Anyone willing to put in the long-term time, sacrifice, and effort to compete at their very best level is welcome in our Development program.

-Junior League Memberships cost $150 per year, which includes the $100 Junior Instruction Program fee.
+Junior Instruction Program fee is $100 per year.
+Junior Curlers who wish to play on League teams will need to pay an additional $50 per year.
 For all junior members, the ice at the Duluth Curling Club facility is open for practice and pick-up games, any time that organized play or maintenance is not in progress.
 View the reserved ice schedule.
 There are usually some younger people around after school hours on weekdays and almost all the time on free weekends.
 So join the club and curl every day!